-Winemakers worry that the inability to produce more product is limiting their exposure to new customers in restaurants, limiting the potential for future growth once more acreas are producing wine grapes.
-In 2016 it cost roughly $20,000/acre to plant grapes in addition to the cost of the land, and a commercial harvest would not occur for another three-five years.14
+Winemakers worry that the inability to produce more product is limiting their exposure to new customers in restaurants, limiting the potential for future growth once more acres are producing wine grapes.
+In 2016 it cost roughly $20,000/acre to plant grapes in addition to the cost of the land, and a commercial harvest would not occur for another three-five years.15

 There are now wineries on the Coastal Plain and Shenandoah Valley, as well as in the Piedmont and Blue Ridge.
 Locating a winery involves both agricultural and marketing skills.
 Tasting rooms of some wineries are located primarily for attracting tourists and potential new customers, and grapes are purchased from other locations rather than grown on site.
-In such cases, the unique mix of soil and climate known as "terroir" is insignificant, because the wine will be produced from grapes grown at other locations.
-Proximity to a major highway, making the tasting room easily accessible, can be the primary consideration in selecting the site.
+In such cases, the unique mix of soil, topography and climate known as "terroir" is less significant than the winemakers talent for blending different juices, because the wine will be produced from grapes grown at other locations.
+Proximity to a major highway, making a tasting room easily accessible to tourists, can become the primary consideration in selecting a site.

-Attimo Winery grows grapes in the middle of what was intended to be a rural subdivision in Montgomery County
+Attimo Winery grew grapes in the middle of what was intended to be a rural subdivision in Montgomery County

 In other cases, the winery is co-located with the grape-growing site.
-That is the case with the Attimo Winery in Montgomery County.
-The owner chose the location in part because it has the lowest average rainfall of any site in Virginia, just 18" of rain annually - comparable to Napa Valley in California.15
+That was the case with the Attimo Winery in Montgomery County.
+The owner chose the location in part because it has the lowest average rainfall of any site in Virginia, just 18" of rain annually - comparable to Napa Valley in California.17

 Attimo Winery was welcomed by neighbors, who preferred a winery rather than five additional houses